FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 Note: Any attributes for dynamic views that are to be autosaved with a tabgroup need to be present when that tabgroup is first saved.
-If an attribute is added after the tab group is first saved, then it won\'t auto save and will need to be added to the entity attributes each time saving occurs.
+If an attribute is added after the tab group is first saved, then it won't auto save and will need to be added to the entity attributes each time saving occurs.
 To avoid this ensure that all dynamic views are present when the tabgroup is first saved, or do a manual first save of the